 - Superman III was bad.
 Superman IV: The Quest for Peace was in some ways an improvement; but where it did go wrong, including glaring Special Effect Failure, it broke Willing Suspension of Disbelief.
 The series went comatose for nearly twenty years and when it came back, Superman Returns was a sequel to Superman II and ignored the continuity of Superman III and Superman IV.
 Returns was decent (even taking into account the Broken Base), but didn't perform well enoughnote to keep the franchise resurrected without another reboot (which, despite mixed reviews, was a major commercial success).

 - The failure of Supergirl not only prevented Supergirl from becoming a film franchise like Superman, but was also partly responsible for the character getting killed off in the comics as well.
-She would not make any appearances outside the DCAU until she got her own television series on CBS.
-Fortunately, said TV show slightly renewed interest in Supergirl once again.
+She would not make any appearances outside the DCAU until Smallville.
+Fortunately, said TV show together with her then-current solo book renewed interest in Supergirl once again until she got her own television series.

 - Oddly enough considering Superman's general bad luck regarding adaptations, inverted by Batman v Superman: Dawn of Justice, if reports are to be believed.
 Following a sudden sophomore week slump at the box office, said reports indicated that Warner Bros. may soon cut down on the greenlighting of films that aren't part of the DC Extended Universe, LEGO, and Harry Potter franchises as a direct result, which may have also resulted in th 2017 Death Note adaptation in association with Viz Media moving to Netflix.